Financial Intelligence for IT Professionals

 The Story of the Numbers

 There are many books written for the accounting and finance community.
 However, there are very few books written to help the non-financial career professionals who still need to understand the conceptual fundamentals of accounting and finance.
-In twenty years of teaching this material to non-financial professionals, Dr. Bonner has perfected a teaching approach that works to help the non-financial professional engage with the material to use financial information in leveraging their career without becoming overloaded with information that is not helpful to them.
+In 20 years of teaching this material to non-financial professionals, Dr. Bonner has perfected a teaching approach that works to help the non-financial professional engage with the material to use financial information in leveraging their career without becoming overloaded with information that is not helpful to them.
 Learning this material takes repetition, application, and building the thinking processes necessary for effectiveness.
 Many think the challenge with finance is the math, but as this book will demonstrate, it is a conceptual problem.
 If you understand the conceptual framework, you will understand the math.

 Table of Contents